mlg-/ghost_tours/README.md

   - Can optionally have a description, but not too long!
   - Can have many actors assigned to work on it

-For example, Constance Caskette should be able to perform in both the Blood-Curdling Chills tour at 8PM and 10PM and the Graveyard Smash tour at 11PM.
-Lily Winters should be able to join her for the 8PM Blood-Curdling Chills tour at 10PM, but NOT 8PM.
+For example, Constance Caskette should be able to perform in both the Spooky Shipyards tour at 8PM and 10PM and the Graveyard Smash tour at 11PM.
+Lily Winters should be able to join her for the 8PM Spooky Shipyards tour at 10PM, but NOT 8PM.

 ## Pro Tips